 Presenters will be asked to identify any potential conflict of interest related to the content to be offered (e.g., commercial interest, affiliation with a vendor, and/or receipt of royalties) and affirm that their abstract presentations will not be used to sell a particular product or service.

 On the date of the “Scheduled Call for Abstracts”, a link will be made available so that submitters may gain access to the submission site.
 Submitters will then create an account to upload their abstract, list abstract authors, and provide contact information for all authors.
-Abstracts are formatted automatically and have approximately a 500-word limit (one page).
+Abstracts are formatted automatically and have approximately a 100-word limit.
 Submitters may access the site as often as they like to modify the document until the final submission deadline, and have control over when the abstract finally is submitted.
 This is a blind review process, and reviewers do not see submitters’ names or school affiliations.